 Avastin Side Effects

-One of the major side effects of Avastin is high blood pressure, which needs to be monitored very carefully with the administration of the drug.
+One of the major side effects of Avastin is high blood pressure, which needs to be monitored very carefully with the administration of the drug in ovarian cancer patients.
 Karlan says that many women who are treated with Avastin need to start taking hypertension blood pressure medicine.

 There are other common side effects that can come with Avastin, including inflammation, dried skin, back pain, nosebleeds, rectal bleeding, watery eyes, and taste change.
 These side effects are also common with other cancer drugs, along with the caution that pregnant or potentially pregnant women should avoid Avastin, as should women undergoing surgery.